-In the late 1960's, as the makeup of the community changed, Black members were welcomed into the congregation.
-During the early 1970's, Mt.
-Airy was a neighborhood in transition and membership declined as many older members moved out of the neighborhood and into suburban or retirement communities.
-Throughout its history and even as the makeup of east Mt.
-Airy has over the years, Woodcrest has remained a mainstay of the community.
+In the late 1960's, as the makeup of the community began to change, Black members were welcomed into the Woodcrest congregation.
+This continued into the early 1970's, as the Mt.
+Airy neighborhood continued to transition, with many older members moving out and younger families moving in.
+Although the makeup of east Mt.
+Airy has changed over the years, Woodcrest has remained a mainstay of the community.

 Woodcrest has been blessed with eleven permanent and several interim and supply pastors throughout its history.
 Each

 pastor has brought their unique gifts and innovations as different ministries were established to meet the changing needs

 We believe in you O God, Eternal Spirit, God of our Savior Jesus Christ and our God, and to your deeds we testify: